 “I’ve brought what you needed,” Tildy announced, entering the kitchen.
 “Oh hullo, Elanor,” she said as a tawny longcat greeted her.
-Tildy reached down to scratch the cat’s ears and was rewarded with a deep purring that vibrated every inch of the feline’s body.
+She reached down to scratch the cat’s ears and was rewarded with a deep purring that vibrated every inch of the feline’s body.

 “Good,” replied the witch, her back to the doorway.
 Her adoptive mother wore a similar brown dress to Tildy’s, though it bore many intricate flower-shaped patches, as well as tears mended with thick green thread.
 Under the needle of a person of lesser ability, the dress might have been an unseemly, patchworked mess.
 Tildy knew the witch prided herself on her threadskill, and each repair added to the loveliness of the garment.

 She could hear the crunch of a pestle against mortar, along with a familiar click-clacking of wood – the sound of the wooden bangles that adorned the witch’s wrists.
 On the left, fragrant cedar, striped ebony, and greenswood covered with symbols Tildy didn’t know.
 On the right, yellow yew, red muninga, pale ash, and mahogany half-wrapped with black thread.
-She’d always associate the sound with happy times in the kitchen, as she soaked in a lifetime’s worth of herblore and cookery.
+She’d always associate the sound with happy times in the kitchen, when she soaked in a lifetime’s worth of herblore and cookery.

 A rope made of interwoven strands of brown, burnt orange, and deep red encircled her adoptive mother’s waist, and from it hung a variety of sheathed tools and leather pouches.
 There were many, and the witch interchanged them so frequently that Tildy doubted she’d ever seen the contents of all of them.
-The witch always had what she needed, and she joked that, if she were a woman of lesser girth, she’d never have all the appropriate supplies at hand.
-In a rare bit of self-deprecation, she’d describe herself as a butternut squash or upside-down strawberry, though Tildy really didn’t think about about her adoptive mother in those terms.
-Long ago, she had been taught, There is splendor in proportion, in symmetry, and even in perfection, Tildeneth.
+The witch always had what she needed, and joked that, if she were a woman of lesser girth, she’d never have all the appropriate supplies at hand.
+In a rare bit of self-deprecation, she’d describe herself as a butternut squash or upside-down strawberry, though Tildy didn’t think about her adoptive mother in those terms.
+Long ago, she had been taught, There is splendor in curved proportion, in symmetry, and even in perfection, Tildeneth.
 But they are not the only measures of beauty in the world.
 Look at any bird’s nest or lightning-scarred oak or cracked mountain.
 Delight in their imperfection and your own.
 This helped put Tildy at ease about her own imperfections, including her unpredictable weight changes and the livid birthmark upon her breastbone, which glistened crimson like a healing wound.